gitgenjutsu/stantech-assignment/README.md

 Installation

-Clone the repository: git clone and paste https url
+Clone the repository: git clone and paste https url [https://github.com/gitgenjutsu/stantech-assignment.git]

 Install dependencies: npm install

 Start the development server: npm run dev

+Start the test server: npm test

 The app fetches a post from JSONPlaceholder API and stores it in Redux: